robodhhb/Smart-Modelrailway-Cam/40_SMRC_MediaPipe_Version/readme.txt

 b) Since the program uses object-detection two or more same locomotives are not allowed to run on the same track (region) at the same time.
    Locomotive's (class-)name allways starts with a ":".

+Hint: The file model.tflite is a not quantized float model (32bit).
+It has a higher AP but performs too slow for this application (2.8 fps).

 Hints, questions, ideas to:
 smrc_alert@gmx.de